 Our community pantry in Waltham Forest supports 40 families a week, helping our customers with their food costs and is also run by volunteers.
-One of our volunteers Hassiba know all my neighbours."
+One of our volunteers Hassiba has been a part of the pantry since it opened: "It's really important to help other people, especially those who are vulnerable.
+It's been a good way to get involved in the community.
+You get to know people at the pantry, I've been living here for nearly nine years and I didn't know all my neighbours."